admens2008/BlogPost/README.md

-# My Blog Text
+# My Blog Post

-Welcome to MyBlogText - Your Ultimate Blogging Platform Elevate Your Writing Experience
+Welcome to MyBlogPost - Your Ultimate Blogging Platform Elevate Your Writing Experience
-At MyBlogText, we believe that every voice deserves to be heard.
+At MyBlogPost, we believe that every voice deserves to be heard.
 Our platform is designed to empower everyone like you to express your thoughts, share your stories, and connect with a global audience.
-Whether you're a seasoned writer or just starting your writing journey, MyblogText provides the perfect space to showcase your creativity
+Whether you're a seasoned writer or just starting your writing journey, MyblogPost provides the perfect space to showcase your creativity

 <h3> TABLES OF CONTENTS </h3>